 6. Be prepared with a well-stocked pantry

-Over the years, we all develop our own arsenal of quick go-to meals – the kind of thing you make after a long day at work, and you don’t want to actually use any brain power.
+Over the years, we all develop our own arsenal of quick weeknight meals - the kind of thing you make after a long day at work, and you don't want to actually use any brain power.

 If you're used to rustling up something meaty, it might require a bit more effort to come up with a quick vegetarian meal, so if you don't want to end up reverting back (or just eating beans on toast every single time), it's important to have plenty of vegetarian ingredients on hand.

 I shared a post not long ago about how to stock a vegetarian pantry.
 It details everything you'll need to keep in your cupboards - all those simple base ingredients that will mean there's always something quick and easy you can rustle up without too much thought.

 If you look in your cupboards and see that they're full of tasty foods that you can eat, you'll put a lot less thought towards those things you can't eat.